Virdess/Screen-Helper/README.md

 I want to make an application that will help people who do not know how to work with a PC to work with it without inconvenience.
 And for everyone else to make it more convenient to use the computer.

+I hope to make a big open-source project. :)